dmaulikr/Flow-1/README.md

 At the same time I wanted to be able to save these workflows and repeat them later in time

-Although I am not completely "open sourcing" the code, I am hoping that by putting my code up here, other new developers might be able to learn from it and see how (in this case) a native multi activity app actually works together!
+Although I am not completely "open sourcing" the code, I am hoping that by putting my code up here, other new android devs might be able to learn from it and see how (in this case) a native multi activity app actually works together!

 ### Screenshots